What Is Smishing?

 5. Deploys targeted ant-smishing solutions.

-6. Assesses the effectiveness of cyber security awareness training.
+6. Assesses the effectiveness of cybersecurity awareness training.

 7. Keeps employee alertness levels to smishing threat high at all times.